shpml/fundamentals/06_chapter/12_assessment.md

 }
 ```

-4) Add a click event listener to each card element
+4) Add a click event listener to each card element that runs a function, `isTwoCards`

 ```js
 for (var i=0; i<cards.length; i++) {